-This is a bit of an exploratory walk in a section of the park I haven’t been to before, combining the fairly popular Heath Trail in Garigal National Park with what I hope to be some “secondary” trails to form a loop.
+The Heath Trail and Bare Creek Loop is a bit of an exploratory walk in a section of the park I haven’t been to before.
+It combines the fairly popular Heath Trail and Bare Creek Trail in Garigal National Park with what I hope to be some “secondary” trails to form a loop.
 I set off down Ralston Avenue, having left my car at the very end (I could have driven further down).
 The start is not very well sign-posted, but based on what my map is telling me I turn off the road near the microwave tower.
 A service track passes a private property on the left, and the tower on the right.

 There’s another gate, this time locked (you could technically drive up to this gate, but you’d need a 4WD for the last bit (and there’s no parking) before finally reaching a sign that indicates I’m on the right trail.

 After the third gate (yep, there’s a few!)
 I finally feel like I’m in the bush, and a bit further I pass a “Garigal National Park” that marks the boundary of the park.

 While the service trail, shared by bushwalkers and mountain-bikers (and horses), is easy walking, the fairly constant view of electricity transmission cables and the occasional pylon takes away a little from the experience.
 The cables go to the Belrose electricity substation, which is the near the start of the walk (as the trail descends to Bare Creek the cables become less obvious).
 Once the trail reaches the bottom of the valley, the flora changes from low heath to tall trees – and there is a noticeable drop in temperature.